nginxinc/nginx-azure-workshops/labs/lab8/readme.md

    ```

-1. There are no changes needed for the `/etc/nginx/oidc/openid_connect.server_conf`.
+1. There are no changes needed for the `/etc/nginx/oidc/openid_connect.server_conf` - just copy and paste it.

-1. There are no changes needed for the `/etc/nginx/oidc/openid_connect.js` Javascript file.
+1. There are no changes needed for the `/etc/nginx/oidc/openid_connect.js` Javascript file - just copy and paste it.
 This is the core Nginx Javascript code that gets executed for this OIDC Solution.
+Once the three files are created/modified, click `Submit` to have them loaded into the N4A instance.

 1. Copy the `cafe.example.com.conf` file provided to `/etc/nginx/conf.d/cafe.example.com.conf`.
 Notice the new /location block with a REGEX that captures the `/beer and /wine` URIs.
 This new location block will be protected by Azure Entra ID using OIDC.